vermaritt/Transfer-Mechanics/README.md

 `Note: This is a work in progress and It needs to be tested with 2-3 players.`

+### How it works ?
+* When you pass on an object, it gets moved through the air with a particular velocity and a rotational velocity and when a player comes near that thrown object `OnPlayerCatchObject` is called where you can code the object attachment code or whatever you like to code within it.
+* When you pass on weapon, it gets moved through the air with a particular velocity and a rotational velocity(for realism) and the weapon which you passed gets removed from your weapon inventory, if a player comes near the thrown weapon, he acquires the thrown weapon along with the ammo (**which you used to have before passing it**).
+Thus, he acquires your weapon.

 ### Requirements

 * San Andreas Multiplayer Client 0.3.7 .